syncfusion-content/winui-docs/winui/SegmentedControl/Getting-Started.md

 ### DisplayMemberPath

-`DisplayMemberPath` denotes the path to a value on the source object (SfSegmentedControl.ItemsSource) to serve as the visual representation of object.
-The below code snippet will be used to bind the DataSource to the ComboBoxAdv.
+The `DisplayMemberPath` property denotes the path to a value on the source object (SfSegmentedControl.ItemsSource) to serve as the visual representation of object.
+The below code snippet will be used to bind the datasource to the Segmented control.

 {% tabs %}
 {% highlight xaml %}